Chemotherapy, radiotherapy and surgery are the three main treatments for testicular cancer.

 Deciding what treatment is best for you can be difficult.
 Your cancer team will make recommendations, but the final decision will be yours.

-By removing the entire testicle, your chances of a full recovery are greatly improved.
-Your sex life and ability to father children will not be affected.
+By removing the entire testicle, your chances of making a full recovery are greatly improved.
+Your sex life and ability to father children won't be affected.

 You may be able to bank your sperm before having a bi-lateral orchidectomy to allow you to father children if you decide to.

 Most people are still fertile after having one testicle removed.
 However, some treatments for testicular cancer can cause infertility.

 Some people with testicular cancer may have low sperm counts because of changes that occur in the testicles before the cancer develops.

 For some treatments, such as chemotherapy, infertility may occur, but standard chemotherapies have a less than 50% chance of causing infertility if the remaining testicle is normal.

 In people who need to have post-chemotherapy removal of lumps at the back of the abdomen, known as retroperitoneal lymph node dissection (RPLND) (see below), the ability to ejaculate (eject sperm from the penis) may be affected, even though the remaining testicle can still produce sperm.

 Before your treatment begins, you may want to consider sperm banking.
 This is where a sample of your sperm is frozen so that it can be used at a later date to impregnate your partner during artificial insemination.
 Before sperm banking, you may be asked to have tests for HIV, hepatitis B and hepatitis C.